Soman: Mechanisms of action

 Soman is an organophosphorus nerve agent with a mechanism of action similar to tabun.
 Nerve agents inhibit acetylcholine esterase (AChE) by forming an adduct with the enzyme via a serine residue on that enzyme.
 These adducts may be decomposed hydrolytically or, for example, by the action of some oximes and thereby regenerate the enzyme.
 A second reaction type, one in which the enzyme–organophosphate (OP) complex undergoes a subsequent reaction, is usually described as "aging".
 Once the enzyme–OP complex has aged it is no longer regenerated by the common, oxime reactivators.
 The rate of this process is dependent on the OP.
-Soman is an OP that stimulates the rate of aging most rapidly decreasing the half-life to just a few minutes.
+Soman is an OP that stimulates the rate of aging most rapidly decreasing the half-life to approximately 2-6 minutes.

+The only recommended oxime to prevent aging of Soman is Asoxime chloride, more commonly called HI-6.
+HI-6 only leads to partial reactivation of acetylcholinesterase, and this relies on immediate pre-hospital autoinjector administration.

 AChE is an enzyme involved with neurotransmission.
 Because of the severe decrease of the half-life of this enzyme, neurotransmission is abolished in a matter of minutes.